-In this example we see that, A sends acknowledgement number1001, which means that it has received data bytes till byte number 1000 and expects to receive 1001 next, hence B next sends data bytes starting from 1001.
+In this example we see that A sends acknowledgement number1001, which means that it has received data bytes till byte number 1000 and expects to receive 1001 next, hence B next sends data bytes starting from 1001.
 Similarly, since B has received data bytes till byte number 13001 after the first data transfer from A to B, therefore B sends acknowledgement number 13002, the byte number that it expects to receive from A next.

 TCP Segment structure –

-TCP segment consists of data bytes to be sent and a header that is added to the data by TCP as shown:
+A TCP segment consists of data bytes to be sent and a header that is added to the data by TCP as shown:

 The header of a TCP segment can range from 20-60 bytes.
 40 bytes are for options.
-If there are no options, header is of 20 bytes else it can be of upmost 60 bytes.
+If there are no options, a header is 20 bytes else it can be of upmost 60 bytes.

 - Source Port Address –

-16 bit field that holds the port address of the application that is sending the data segment.
+A 16-bit field that holds the port address of the application that is sending the data segment.

 - Destination Port Address –

-16 bit field that holds the port address of the application in the host that is receiving the data segment.
+A 16-bit field that holds the port address of the application in the host that is receiving the data segment.

 - Sequence Number –